postsi/ESPHomeDesigner/README.md

 1. Open `esphome/reterminal_e1001_lambda.yaml` in this repo
 2. Follow the step-by-step instructions in the template
 3. Create a new ESPHome device and paste the hardware sections
-4. Change the framework from `esp-idf` to `arduino` in your ESP32 config
-5. Flash the base config to your reTerminal
+4. Flash the base config to your reTerminal

 The template includes all the hardware setup: display driver, buttons, buzzer, sensors, battery monitoring.